VOLCANOES NATIONAL PARK

-Mountain gorilla tracking is the most popular activity in Volcanoes National Park; the park is a home to mountain gorillas.
-However, the most important activity after gorilla tracking is a visit to the habituated family of the golden monkey, hike to Dian Fossey’s former camp and grave on the forested slopes of Karisoke and overnight hike to the highest point of the summit of Karisimbi.
+Mountain gorilla tracking is the most popular activity in Volcanoes National Park; the park is home to mountain gorillas.
+However, the most important activity after gorilla tracking is a visit to the habituated family of the golden monkey, a hike to Dian Fossey’s former camp and grave on the forested slopes of Karisoke and an overnight hike to the highest point of the summit of Karisimbi.

 Activities in Volcanoes National Park

 Mountain gorilla tracking is a squint wildlife experience in the Virunga; these vast animals weigh three times the weight as well as the average man.
 Mountain gorillas have no tails, shorter arms and dense black hair than lowland cousins, Gorillas are visited on a daily basis than any other wild animal, and they are fascinating animals to the extent that some try to interact with their visitors, often approaching them and greeting them as they walk past.

 It is very important for tracker to pack lunch, mineral water, and cameras are highly recommended for the trek.
 The hike usually takes one to four hours depending on which group you are tracking.
 Usually visitors spend one hour with the gorillas and it is prohibited to smoke or eat in their presence.